willynilly/cff2toml/README.md

 ## Limitations

-The tool is in early and active development, so it should not be used yet for production systems.
-The CLI only supports version and license at the moment, but the underlying libraries support more.
+The CLI and its underlying classes are in early and active development, so they should not be used yet for production systems.
+The classed used by the CLI may have more functionality than what is currently exposed through the CLI.

 ## Roadmap